aldefouw/redcap_cypress/README.md

 ## Getting Started

+Please read our [Quick-Start Guide](https://github.com/aldefouw/redcap_cypress/wiki#quick-start-guide) in the wiki if you are new to the framework.

+### Automated Testing Requirements

 Automating testing of REDCap requires two things:
 - REDCap Test Instance
 - REDCap Cypress Test Framework (this repository)